-We have audited the financial statements of Temasek Polytechnic (the "Polytechnic") and its subsidiary (the "Group"), which comprise the consolidated statement of financial position of the Group and the statement of financial position of the Polytechnic as at March 31, 2021, the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in accumulated funds and reserves and consolidated statement of cash flows of the Group and the statement of profit or loss and other comprehensive income and statement of changes in accumulated funds and reserves of the Polytechnic for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages 6 to 57.
+We have audited the financial statements of Temasek Polytechnic (the "Polytechnic") and its subsidiary (the "Group"), which comprise the consolidated statement of financial position of the Group and the statement of financial position of the Polytechnic as at March 31, 2022, the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in accumulated funds and reserves and consolidated statement of cash flows of the Group and the statement of profit or loss and other comprehensive income and statement of changes in accumulated funds and reserves of the Polytechnic for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages 6 to 58.

-In our opinion, the accompanying consolidated financial statements of the Group and the statement of financial position, statement of profit or loss and other comprehensive income and statement of changes in accumulated funds and reserves of the Polytechnic are properly drawn up in accordance with the provisions of the Singapore Charities Act, Chapter 37 (the "Charities Act"), Public Sector (Governance) Act, Act 5 of 2018 (the "Governance Act"), the Temasek Polytechnic Act, Chapter 323A (the "TP Act") and Statutory Board Financial Reporting Standards in Singapore ("SB-FRSs") so as to present fairly, in all material respects, the consolidated financial position of the Group and the financial position of the Polytechnic as at March 31, 2021 and of the consolidated financial performance, consolidated changes in accumulated funds and reserves and consolidated cash flows of the Group and of the financial performance and changes in accumulated funds and reserves of the Polytechnic for the year ended on that date.
+In our opinion, the accompanying consolidated financial statements of the Group and the statement of financial position, statement of profit or loss and other comprehensive income and statement of changes in accumulated funds and reserves of the Polytechnic are properly drawn up in accordance with the provisions of the Charities Act 1994 (the "Charities Act"), the Public Sector (Governance) Act 2018 (the "Public Sector (Governance) Act"), the Temasek Polytechnic Act 1990 (the "TP Act") and Statutory Board Financial Reporting Standards in Singapore ("SB-FRSs") so as to present fairly, in all material respects, the consolidated financial position of the Group and the financial position of the Polytechnic as at March 31, 2022 and of the consolidated financial performance, consolidated changes in accumulated funds and reserves and consolidated cash flows of the Group and of the financial performance and changes in accumulated funds and reserves of the Polytechnic for the year ended on that date.